-Figure 54—PAN ID conflict notification command format
+Figure 54—PAC Group ID conflict notification command format

 The Destination Addressing Mode and Source Addressing Mode fields shall both be set to indicate extended addressing.

 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.